fungos34/Real-Time-Observer/docs/readme.md

 [![Web Interface of SMART-OS](GUI-screenshot.png)](https://youtu.be/cNrweBXyBPA) interactive interface with filter and sorting options.
 The data gets updated in Real-Time.

-# Distinctiveness and Complexity
-This project uses Asynchronous programming throughout at the back- and frontend.
-Concurrent programming is used to simulate multiple remote devices at the same machine.

-In contrast to all projects throughout this course, this application does not require continuing client http requests to the server to keep all data updated in Real-Time.
-Hence this project adds a new level of complexity, performance and enriches the gained skillset within this course.

-Furthermore this project contains thorough testing capabilities which are in stark contrast to most of the project requirements.

-The main focus of this project lies in the Real-Time and performant behaviour in data transmission, as well as data simulation.
-The data customisation is achieved via filter and sorting options.

-This project has a real world application, when running the according lightweight python file on any remote device connected with the server.
-This is because this lightweight python file can easily be customized to represent data of personal interest, related to the machine which it runs on.

-## No Social Network
-To distuingish from a social network, this project has no ability to post or chat, alltough Django Channels is able to run a chat application very efficiently with Real-Time communication.

-## No E-Commerce Site
-To distinguish from a Commerce site this project does not contain any selling or buying functionality.

-## Utilizes Django
-This App utilizes the Django Framework and makes use of Django Channels, the asynchronous websocket implementation in Django.

-## App is Mobile Responsive
-This app has been successfully tested in a local network utilizing Raspberry Pi 4B as remote device (running the lightweight python file), while running the Django Channels Webserver on a computer within this network and accessing it with multiple client devices (Cellphone and laptop) at the same time.
-The application has been successfully tested with up to 267 simulated remote device instances, updating in Real-Time to the Server, distributed in Real-Time to all clients accessing the server via a browser.

 # About SMART-OS
 Updated as of 17.03.2024